Key Takeaways:

 In the world of token standards, ERC-20 reigns supreme.
 Proposed in 2015 by Fabian Vogelsteller, one of the founders of Ethereum, it is a technical standard for building fungible tokens on the Ethereum blockchain.
 ‘ERC’ stands for ‘Ethereum Request for Comments’ and ‘20’ is the number assigned to this particular proposal, which defines a set of rules for how tokens should be created, issued, and deployed.

 Fungible tokens are indistinguishable from one another and can be interchanged at any given time.
-Many tokens use the ERC-20 standard, which has become a driving force of the entire Ethereum ecosystem, making up hundreds of thousands of contracts on the network.
+Many tokens use the ERC-20 standard, which has become a driving force of the entire Ethereum ecosystem, with over a thousand contracts on the network.

 What Are Token Standards?